- SmartScreen is a cloud-based malware protection tool embedded in Microsoft's IE and Edge browsers.

 - Click the Gear icon in the top right corner and choose View downloads from the menu.
 Alternatively, you can use the Ctrl + J shortcut to open the Downloads window.

-- Press Windows Key + S and click Internet Options.
+- Press Windows Key + S, type Internet Options and click the first result.

 - When the Internet Properties window opens, go to the Security tab and click Custom level.